mboll1988/op_inventoryd/README.md

 ## Requirements

-To build you need following tools
+To build the daemon you need the following tools

 * CMake
 * GCC/CLang